 He used to think no one liked him or understood him.
 He felt his abilities were not recognized or respected by his fellow employees.
 All these thoughts and tears disrupted his mental peace and he got depressed.

 I noticed that his level and quality of work started declining.
 I decided to help him out to overcome stress and give his best at work.
-I only made a slight change in his routine by asking him to add a little smile on his face everyday.
+I only made a slight change in his routine by asking him to add a little smile to his face every day.

-Every time I ask my clients why they didnt get counseled early, they say they thought it’ll go away.
+Every time I ask my clients why they didn’t get counselled early, they say they thought it’ll go away.
 Well, no, it doesn’t go away on its own.
 It needs dedication and guidance to manage stress.

-In my stress management counseling, I make sure I help clients using a blend of different therapies and activities.
+In my stress management counselling, I make sure I help clients using a blend of different therapies and activities.
 I dig deep to find major causes and triggers of stress.